 Bit Symbol Value Description Reset value

 1:0 - Reserved, user software should not write ones to reserved bits.
 The value read from a reserved bit is not defined.
 NA

 2 BitEnable 0 The SPI controller sends and receives 8 bits of data per transfer.
 0

-1 The SPI controllert sends and receives the number of bits selected by bits 11:8.

-3 СРНА Clock phase control determines the relationship between the data and the clock on SPI transfers, and controls when a slave transfer is defined as starting and ending.
+3 CPHA Clock phase control determines the relationship between the data and the clock on SPI transfers, and controls when a slave transfer is defined as starting and ending.
 0

 0 Data is sampled on the first clock edge of SCK.
 A transfer starts and ends with activation and deactivation of the SSEL signal.

 1 Data is sampled on the second clock edge of the SCK.
 A transfer starts with the first clock edge, and ends with the last sampling edge when the SSEL signal is active.

 4 CPOL Clock polarity control.
 0

-0 SCK is active high.
+0 SCK is active HIGH.

-1 SCK is active low.
+1 SCK is active LOW.

 5 MSTR Master mode select.
 0

 0 The SPI operates in Slave mode.

 1 The SPI operates in Master mode.

-Table 128: SPI Control Register (S0SPCR - address 0xE002 0000) bit description

-Bit Symbol Value Description Reset value

 6 LSBF LSB First controls which direction each byte is shifted when transferred.
+0

 0 SPI data is transferred MSB (bit 7) first.

 1 SPI data is transferred LSB (bit 0) first.

+Table 141: SPI Control Register (S0SPCR - address 0xE002 0000) bit description

+Bit Symbol Value Description Reset value

 7 SPIE Serial peripheral interrupt enable.
 0

 0 SPI interrupts are inhibited.

 1 A hardware interrupt is generated each time the SPIF or MODF bits are activated.

 11:8 BITS When bit 2 of this register is 1, this field controls the number of bits per transfer: 0000

 1000 8 bits per transfer

 1001 9 bits per transfer

 1010 10 bits per transfer

 1011 11 bits per transfer

 1100 12 bits per transfer

 1101 13 bits per transfer

 1110 14 bits per transfer

 1111 15 bits per transfer

 0000 16 bits per transfer

 15:12 - Reserved, user software should not write ones to reserved bits.
 The value read from a reserved bit is not defined.
 NA